-Resilience (or resiliency) is the ability of a system to absorb, withstand and bounce back after an adverse event.
+Resilience is the ability of a system to absorb, withstand and bounce back after an adverse event.
+In the environmental context, it is the collection of policy, infrastructure, services, transportation, energy infrastructure, and planning that position municipalities to resist natural disasters and other dangerous impacts of climate change.
 Resilience planning should take into consideration:

 - Providing continuous access to essential services: energy, food, water, shelter, healthcare and transportation